Nepal is safe to visit after the recent protests, and all airports are open. Please check official updates before your trip.

 Meals

-Your first breathtaking view of the Annapurna massifs awaits you upon reaching Ulleri village.
-Here, you’ll be treated to stunning vistas of towering mountains, including Mt.
-Annapurna South (7219m) and Hiunchuli (6441m).
-As the trek progresses, the trail gradually ascends deeper into the enchanting landscape of the Annapurna Conservation Area Project.
-This segment of the journey is characterized by rich biodiversity, with diverse flora and fauna adorning the path.
-The trail winds through dense jungles adorned with Rhododendron, Juniper, Birch, and Fir trees, offering plenty of opportunities for exploration and discovery.
-Passing through quaint hamlets like Banthanti and Nagthanti, you’ll immerse yourself in the tranquility of the surroundings.
+Your first mesmerizing view of the Annapurna massif awaits you upon reaching Ulleri village.
+Here, you will be treated to stunning vistas of towering mountains, including Mount Annapurna South (7,219 m) and Hiunchuli (6,441 m).
+As you progress, the trail gradually ascends deeper into the enchanting landscape of the Annapurna Conservation Area Project.
+Today’s segment of the journey is full of rich biodiversity.
+You can see diverse flora and fauna throughout the path.
+Similarly, the Annapurna Base Camp and Poon Hill trail winds through dense jungles of Rhododendron, Juniper, Birch, and Fir trees.
+It offers plenty of opportunities for exploration and discovery.

-Emerging from the lush jungles, you’ll encounter a gently sloping terrain just below the Poonhill viewpoint.
-Here lies Ghorepani, your overnight stop, where small tea houses dot the landscape, providing cozy accommodations for weary trekkers.
+Passing through charming villages like Banthanti and Nagthanti, you will immerse yourself in the tranquility of the surroundings.
+Emerging from the lush jungles, you will encounter a gently sloping terrain just below the Poonhill viewpoint.
+Here lies Ghorepani, your overnight stop.
+It is a beautiful Magar village where small tea houses dot the landscape.
+They provide cozy accommodations for tired trekkers.
+Similarly, the village offers stunning views of Annapurna and Dhaulagiri at a distance.

-Ghorepani – Poon Hill – Chuile 13.8 km
+Ghorepani – Poon Hill 3,210 m / 10,531 ft –Thapla Danda - Tadapani - Chuile

 Activity